kiboschool/course-intro-to-data-science/src/lessons/intro-to-data/data-and-data-categories.md

 - Qualitative data, on the other hand, refers to non-numerical data that cannot be expressed in terms of numbers, such as opinions, attitudes, and beliefs.
  -->

-## 👩🏾‍🎨 Practice: Check your understanding
+## 👩🏾‍🎨 Practice: Data type taxonomies
 With your knowledge of data and different data types, check your understanding by attempting the foling questions:
 1. Group the following sample data into their suitable data types.
     - age
+    - income
-    - incomeGPS coordinates or
+    - GPS coordinates
     - maps
     - product type
     - stock prices